rockyhenderson/rockyhenderson/README.md

 - 🎓 In my second year of an HND in Web Development, preparing for my bachelor's degree and an internship year.
 - 🚀 Passionate about clean, functional design and user experience.

-Here’s an updated **My Portfolio** section, including your work experience and mentioning that the portfolio is a work in progress:

----

 ## My Portfolio

 I'm currently building my portfolio to showcase each core area of my web development expertise.
 Here’s what it will include: